PallazCat/PallazCat.github.io/_pages/about.md

 ======
 I am about to graduate from Peking University in China and become a PhD student at the University of Toronto majoring in Pure Mathematics this September.

-I expect that I am going to compete with AI, be beated, and join it.
+I expect that I am going to compete with AI and join it.

 My Academic Interests